-Hybrid course instruction and content are delivered utilizing both face-to-face instruction and some form of technology where student and faculty member are separated by time, space, or both.
+Hybrid course instruction and content are delivered utilizing both face-to-face instruction and asynchronous instruction where student and faculty member are separated by time, space, or both.
 Courses will require approximately 1/5-1/3 of the course to be completed on campus.

 Synchronous courses are those where the instructor and students are online at the same time.
 Students may choose to attend class in-person or by logging in at the designated class time using a link provided by the instructor in order to participate in the class and to be counted in attendance.